cscart/docs/en/user_guide/users/vendors/workflow.rst

 Vendor Plans
 ============

-The :doc:`Vendor Plans </user_guide/addons/vendor_plans/index>` add-on helps with accounting.
+The :doc:`/user_guide/addons/vendor_plans/index` add-on helps with accounting.
 It offers plans for vendors with various restrictions and conditions.
 The add-on provides the following tools for the marketplace owners to make money off those plans:

 * One-time or periodic fee for using the plan.